carlodavid012/Dog-Breed-Classifier/README.md

 ## Description
 The goal of this project is to build and train a convolutional neural network to analyze images of dogs and correctly identify their breeds.

+Given an image of a dog, the algorithm will identify an estimate of the canine’s breed.
+If supplied an image of a human, the code will identify the resembling dog breed.

 -![Sample Output][image1]